 Paloma said: "'The Architect' is a social observation record.
 I was adamant that I wouldn't write about love.
 I wanted to look outside of myself.

 "I'm coming at politics from the perspective of the common man or woman, observing why people are suffering.

 "Each song on the record is about a different pocket of the socio-political world that I"ve been delving into."

 She added: "I wanted to write something more modern.
 On previous albums I've been more concerned with the past, but now I'm looking forward because of motherhood and wanting to change things for a better future.
 It's a marriage of old and new."

-Paloma Faith's new album The Architect, is released on 17th November 2017.
+Paloma Faith's new album The Architect, is out now.
 CLICK HERE for more info.
 Paloma Faith plays The Brighton Centre on Monday 12th March 2018.
 For tickets CLICK HERE.